Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Discussion

 We also consider a special scenario in which all astrophysical neutrinos originate from AGNs, corresponding to $\alpha = 1$.
 Figure~\ref{fig:disc2} summarizes the impact of the flux-weighting parameter $s$ on both the precision of the recovered AGN neutrino fraction and the overall detection significance, for a 30\,km$^3$ neutrino telescope with three years of exposure.
 The top panel of Figure~\ref{fig:disc2} displays the relative uncertainty of the recovered AGN neutrino fraction $\delta$.
 We find that $\delta$ decreases monotonically with increasing $s$, indicating that the precision of the recovered AGN contribution improves as neutrino emission becomes more strongly associated with X-ray--bright sources.
 The bottom panel shows the detection significance, quantified by $\sqrt{\rm TS}$, as a function of $s$.
 A clear monotonic increase is observed, indicating that stronger weighting toward luminous AGNs substantially enhances the detectability of the population-level correlation.
-In the limit $s \simeq 0$, corresponding to uniform source weighting, the detection significance remains modest, at the level of $\sim 2\sigma$.
-As $s$ approaches unity, implying a near-linear proportionality between neutrino and X-ray flux, the significance improves markedly, reflecting the growing dominance of the brightest AGNs in the signal.
-This behavior can be understood as a consequence of two related effects.
+In the limit $s \simeq 0$, corresponding to uniform source weighting, the detection significance remains modest, at the level of $\sim1$--$2\sigma$. {For the baseline linear case $s=1$, the significance is about $7\sigma$ in this three-year HUNT-like setup.
+The significance becomes even higher if the neutrino output is more strongly concentrated in X-ray-bright AGNs.} This behavior can be understood as a consequence of two related effects.
 First, larger values of $s$ effectively suppress the contribution from faint AGNs while simultaneously increasing the relative weight of X-ray--bright sources, which significantly enhances the detection significance and reduces the statistical uncertainty in the recovered AGN neutrino fraction.
 Second, smaller values of $s$ assign a relatively larger weight to faint AGNs, for which the extrapolation of the XLF introduces substantial systematic uncertainties, further inflating the uncertainty in the recovered fraction.

 Overall, these results suggest that if astrophysical neutrino production preferentially traces the most luminous AGNs, both the detectability of the AGN--neutrino correlation and the precision of the inferred AGN neutrino fraction are significantly improved.
 Conversely, weaker flux weighting ($s < 0.5$) implies a larger relative contribution from faint AGNs, leading to reduced signal contrast with respect to the isotropic background and increased uncertainty in the recovered fraction.